tomy4reel/tomy4reel/README.md

 - 👋 Hi, I’m @tomy4reel
-- 👀 I’m interested in machine learning projects
+- 👀 I’m interested in python development
 - 🌱 I’m currently developing my engineering skills
 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me: drop a message on adetomiwa.adedeji@yahoo.com